MariamChakhvadze/mlops-homework-03/README.md

 Homework #3 of the Quantori MLOps course
 ==============================

-This project contains my solutions for homework #3 of the Quantori MLOps course
+This project contains my solutions for homework #3 of the Quantori MLOps course.

 Description
 ------------